Michael A. Taylor Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.26 team ERA ranks 28th among all league pitching staffs.
+- The Royals' 5.35 team ERA ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to allow 34 total home runs at a rate of 1.4 per game (to rank 24th in baseball).
+- Royals pitchers combine to give up 36 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- Greinke gets the start for the Royals, his sixth of the season.
-He is 0-3 with a 4.61 ERA and 19 strikeouts through 27 1/3 innings pitched.
+- Lyles makes the start for the Royals, his sixth of the season.
+He is 0-4 with a 4.60 ERA and 23 strikeouts in 31 1/3 innings pitched.

-- In his most recent outing on Sunday against the Los Angeles Angels, the right-hander went five innings, giving up four earned runs while surrendering seven hits.
+- In his most recent appearance on Sunday, the right-hander threw six innings against the Los Angeles Angels, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.